dangoslen/dangoslen-me-site/content/blog/the-top-five-things-i-gained-from-my-masters-degree.md

 ---

-All this to say that the most important takeaways I learned from my degree aren't things specific to computer science.
+All this to say that the most important takeaways I learned from my degree aren't things specific to computer science or software engineering.
 Certainly, those aspects are crucial, and I did learn a ton that will help me in my career.
 The most important takeaway for me is how graduate school helped elevate my mindset.
 I've cultivated a learning mentality that gives me confidence (but not arrogance) that I can achieve just about anything in front of me.

 Many people reading might already have that mindset - and that is awesome!
 You don't need to go to graduate school to get it.
 It's simply how I did.